MalignantBlessing/DualMonitorWallpaper/README.md

 # Introduction
 Hello, this program allows users to set their desktop wallpaper to be images of their choice for two monitors.
-It was written entirely in C# and was just intended for personal use to begin with.
+It was written entirely in C# within Visual Studio and was just intended for personal use to begin with.

 I have no issue with anyone utilizing or altering any/all code as they wish, as long as you provide credit.